pourhadi/DPScrollingLabel/README.md

 To install, just add DPScrollingLabel.h and .m to your Xcode project.

-You can customization the labels font, textColor, and highlightedTextColor.
+You can customize the label's font, textColor, and highlightedTextColor.
 Set the text with -setText:.

 And for the scrolling functionality, you can change the distance between the end of the text and the start of its next instance when scrolling.